waughsh/waughsh.github.io/_posts/2018-11-13-a-computational-theory-of-discourse.md

 [^1]: In the scope of this post, we can assume it's an embedding.
 This is a very narrow interpretation that is ignoring decades of linguistic work on sentence representations.
 Interested readers can take a look at Kemp's Discourse Representation Theory framework.
 [^2]: In most of Arora et al.'s work, "sentence meaning", "discourse", and "context" are used almost interchangeably.
 They all refer to a vector representation of a span of words, usually within a fixed window.
 [^3]:Linear Algebraic Structure of Word Senses, with Applications to Polysemy.
 [^4]: This is proven in A Latent Variable Model Approach to PMI-based Word Embeddings, Lemma 2.1.
 They proved a concentration bound of this partition function under the Bayesian priors specified in the model of Figure 1.
+It seems to be a general bound linked to the self-normalizing property of log-linear models.